 Reunion costs will include:

-- Registration fees covering accommodations, meals, and special events (e.g., Saturday night dance with 60’s Rock Band);
+- Registration fees covering dorm accommodations if you reserve a Williams dorm room, meals, special 50th Class parade attire and special events (e.g., Saturday night dance with 60’s Rock Band);

 - Separate hotel costs if you plan to make separate accommodations.
 (See “Accommodations” below);

 - Transportation costs to and from Williamstown.
 (You’ll make your own arrangements re transportation)

 Based on your feedback and concerns, and thanks to the generosity of several classmates, all alcoholic beverages at our 50th reunion will be privately funded.

 In other words, none of the reunion fees paid by you to cover our reunion costs will go towards alcohol.

 - New Spouse and Partner Outreach Committee Formed; December 2018 Survey Planned

 The purpose of this committee is to welcome and include spouses and partners in our reunion.
 To that end, we will be surveying spouses and partners in early December about activities and events that would be of particular interest to this important group.
 As always, we want our reunion to be inclusive and family friendly.

 Fall Mini Reunion & Pass the Baton Dinner, Sept.
 20-22, 2019

 The annual Fall Mini Reunion and Weekend and “Pass the Baton” Dinner will be held this year from Friday to Sunday, September 20-22, 2019 in Williamstown.